jtkrohm/GIS/README.md

-**This GitHub repo (<https://github.com/Genymobile/scrcpy>) is the source code for all my GIS analyses.
+**This GitHub repository (<https://github.com/Genymobile/scrcpy>) is the source code for all my GIS analyses.

  `GIS`.**